folio-org/okapi/examples/curl-examples.md

 ```
 [INFO] BUILD SUCCESS
 ```
-This has built the OKAPI project, and its built-in modules.
+This has built the Okapi project, and its built-in modules.

 ## Modules

-The OKAPI is all about invoking modules, so we need to have a few to play with.
+The Okapi is all about invoking modules, so we need to have a few to play with.
 It comes with two dummy modules that demonstrate different things.

 ### Okapi-sample-module